 Some common thing for both roles is they sound like “supreme authority,” but the truth is – they are not.

 Both roles report to someone else.
 The project manager must communicate with the client and stakeholders, whereas the Scrum Master must communicate with the Product Owner, stakeholders, and clients.

-Both roles can fail if they ignore the basic principles that should be adhered to or if they disregard the opinions of the team members.
+Both roles can fail if they ignore the basic principles that should be adhered to or disregard the opinions of the team members.

-Project managers and Scrum masters must effectively communicate with all stakeholders within the organization, team members, management, customers, users, suppliers, etc.
+Project managers and Scrum masters must effectively communicate with all organizational stakeholders, team members, management, customers, users, suppliers, etc.